MicrosoftDocs/memdocs/memdocs/intune/configuration/apple-settings-catalog-configurations.md

 | Allow apps downloaded from these locations | System Policy Control > System Policy Control | Allow Identified Developers |

 ### System Extensions
 Use the System Extensions payload to configure system extensions to be automatically loaded or prevent users from approving specific extensions.
 This configuration is located in the **System Configuration** category of the settings catalog.
-You can learn more about System Extensions through the below documentation:
+You can learn more about System Extensions using the following documentation:

 | Apple Platform Guides | Apple Developer | Apple YAML |
 | -------- | ------- | ------- |